 His research covers a wide range of specialisations within urban and regional economics: agglomeration benefits, evolutionary economic geography, housing market, knowledge production, economic networks, knowledge economy, district and community research, trade and FDI, urban networks, urban geography, European regional development, urban development in China, and spatial planning.
 He regularly publishes articles on these subjects in international journals and specialist literature.
 Van Oort combines more fundamental research with applied and policy-oriented research.
 For example, besides NWO and EU funded research, he also conducts research for Ministries, cities and regions.

 In Rotterdam, Frank van Oort will continue his existing research lines and join the research and education programmes of IHS and Erasmus School of Economics.
 He will also become a research fellow at Tinbergen Institute.

 - dr. Jolanda Hessels: small business economics and internationalization, economics of entrepreneurship

 - dr. Bas Karreman: financial services and emerging markets

-- dr. Peter van der Zwan: determinants of entrepreneurship
+- dr. Peter van der Zwan: determinants and consequences of entrepreneurship, wellbeing

 - dr. Peran van Reeven: competition and regulation in transport markets